microsoft/pxt-arcade/docs/skillmap/platformer/activity1.md

 🔥 **That's it!
 Now give your game a try!** 🔥

-In the next lesson we'll learn how to add obstacles and goals.
+Can you jump from platform to platform?

-Click **Finish** to return to the main page where you can share your game with family and friends!
+Click **Finish** to return to the main page and go on to the next lesson!